4 Exploratory Data Analysis

 What This Chapter Covers

-4.1 EDA as Data Storytelling
+4.1 Communicating Exploratory Findings with Data Storytelling

 Figure 4.1: Changes in GDP per capita and life expectancy by region from 1950 (left) to 2019 (right).
 Dot size is proportional to population.